Symmetry and topology of hyperbolic Haldane models: Conclusions and outlook

 \section{Conclusions and outlook}

 In summary, we have generalized the Haldane honeycomb-lattice model to a wide range of regular \{$p,q$\} hyperbolic lattices and conducted a comprehensive analysis of its symmetry and topology.
 In Sec.~\ref{sec:real-space}, we numerically constructed the tight-binding Haldane models on hyperbolic flakes embedded in the Poincar\'{e} disk.
 Given that the boundary of a hyperbolic flake constitutes a substantial portion of the system, we devised and computed the bulk DOS to extract the bulk physics.
 By plotting the bulk DOS as a function of the time-reversal-breaking magnetic flux $\phi$, we observed that certain models exhibit bulk gaps characterized by first Chern number $1$, as indicated by the quantized plateaus in the real-space Chern number computed at all chemical potentials.
 Other models remain gapless, apart from the trivial gap at half-filling if the sublattice mass is nonzero.
-To shed light on the underlying cause of the selective gap opening in only certain \{$p,q$\} models, we computed the Gaussian curvature of the hyperbolic lattices and observed a trend where only lattices with weaker curvature give rise to topologically nontrivial Haldane models.
-Such a dependence on the curvature is reminiscent of the recent study of Hofstadter butterflies on hyperbolic $\{p,q\}$ lattices~\cite{Stegmaier:2021}.
-However, it remains to be studied why the formation of energy gaps appears more unlikely for tight-binding models in strongly curved hyperbolic lattices.